 What is considered 'research' for the purposes of the fall competition?

 In general, faculty submit proposals for the type of research and scholarly activity for which they were hired, on which they will receive tenure, or into which their activities have turned through their time on campus.
 In the Arts, such research activities might mean creating original works of art, developing new repertory for a musical instrument, or writing on the theory of set design.
 In the Humanities, it is more likely to involve the research for and/or writing of an article or a book chapter.
 Note that since WARF explicitly supports the research mission of the University, rather than instruction, applications must be for research and not classroom projects, and any requests for salary is expected to support full time research activity.
 Overall, there is a tremendous amount of variety to the research on campus.
-If you have questions about the appropriateness of your project, please contact your Associate Dean, Lea Jacobs, at the Graduate School (2-1044).
+If you have questions about the appropriateness of your project, please contact Associate Vice Chancellor Lea Jacobs (2-1044).